| Gas and oil pipelines residual life assessment based on modern methods of

 concentration zones (5-10% of the entire main length) will allow ensuring the

+fail-safety of pipelines operation.
 The traditional approach to maintaining pipelines operability by performing

 overhauls of individual sections mainly with complete insulation coating and